What are the Differences between CFA® ...

-Critical reasoning questions are among the three types of questions in the verbal reasoning section, they’re assumed to be the least frequent questions in the verbal reasoning section.
-This means that you are likely to see more reading comprehension and sentence correction questions than critical reasoning questions.
-On average there are usually 9-13 critical reasoning questions for each verbal section.
+GMAT critical reasoning questions are among the three types of questions in the verbal reasoning section, they’re assumed to be the least frequent questions in the verbal reasoning section.
+This means that you will likely see more reading comprehension and sentence correction questions than critical reasoning ones.
+On average, there are usually 9-13 critical reasoning questions for each verbal section.

 Potentially, there is going to be a content area for two-part analysis questions in integrated reasoning.
 Therefore, you’ll see a question similar to verbal critical reasoning for two choices to be made in a single slide within integrated reasoning, and those questions will follow a similar process to what we’ll discuss for verbal critical reasoning.

-That said, you’re going to allocate a maximum of three minutes for any individual critical reasoning question, and spend more time at the beginning than later because the initial questions matter more in the scoring scale.
+That said, you’re going to allocate a maximum of three minutes for any individual critical reasoning question and spend more time in the beginning than later because the initial questions matter more in the scoring scale.
 Additionally, you’ll have a maximum of four minutes for any integrated reasoning two-part analysis style critical reasoning question.
 Be sure to limit yourself to a single reread before moving to elimination and guessing to save time.
-You won’t have time for several retreads so just do it once and evaluate the information efficiently.
+You won’t have time for several retreads, so just do it once and evaluate the information efficiently.

-These kinds of questions as well as integrated reasoning questions are some of the questions you are going to primarily skip proactively because critical reasoning questions are self-contained, meaning they only affect a single question.
-So even though they take longer on average, they don’t have a disproportionate impact on how the exam is going to go whether it is the verbal section or the integrated reasoning part.
+These kinds of questions, as well as integrated reasoning questions, are some of the questions you are going to primarily skip proactively because GMAT critical reasoning questions are self-contained, meaning they only affect a single question.
+So even though they take longer on average, they don’t have a disproportionate impact on how the exam is going to go, whether it is the verbal section or the integrated reasoning part.
 They don’t impact any other question, so it’s okay to be a little bit aggressive in skipping if you are behind pace in the verbal or integrated reasoning sections.

 Several brown foxes have been seen outside of Haye’s chicken firm.
 Dogs have been proven by farmers to deter foxes from stealing a chicken.